 Lying and cheating

 Also I disagree on Trump and his keeping election promises.
 What a mistake!
 Someone in the app-group said: “The Chinese are not paying higher tariffs, US consumers are; the wall along the Mexican border has not been built (luckily!) and the Mexicans have not paid for it”.
 Just a few examples.
 And then, keeping promises is not (the only thing) a president should do.
 He is to do the right presidential thing: building bridges in a divided country.
-Being presidential and not lying, cheating, insulting and being utterly disrespectful to not only his people/voters/ minorities including women/opponents, but also towards the democratic institutions, the checks and balances that are to keep a democracy on the right track.
+Being presidential and not lying, cheating, insulting and being utterly disrespectful to not only his people/voters/ minorities including women and opponents, but also towards the democratic institutions, the checks and balances that are to keep a democracy on the right track.

 Checks and balances

-Well, Trump did otherwise, not surprisingly: he systematically sacked the leaders of the independent government institutions and appointed his cronies.
+Well, Trump did otherwise, not surprisingly as we know by now: he systematically sacked the leaders of the independent government institutions and appointed his cronies.
 Cronies like Secretary of Justice Barr, who does Trumps dirty work.
 Another example: planning to appoint just before the election, a new Supreme Court member, a relatively young person that will stay on for decades.
 It is an appointment for life, after all.
 In the short term it may be beneficial to Trump staying on as president, see below.
 Thus, politically a smart move: using an outdated procedure for his own means and his hardcore followers.
 Building bridges also means putting on hold filling such an important position, until the newly elected Congress and president will have been installed.

 Trump created an atmosphere in which he ridicules everything around him and across the world that dares to venture a different opinion.
 Including the free press.
 Fake news.
 And now the utmost democratic institution itself is under attack: the election.
 For month now he is questioning the outcome itself and alluding on him not leaving The White House voluntarily.